VianaCoder/archtech-essays/README.md

 Software evolution follows complexity.

-When systems and organizations reach sufficient scale, architecture becomes less about control and more about **enabling emergence**.
+When systems and organizations reach sufficient scale, architecture becomes less about control and more about **enabling innovation**.

 ---